- Plan Check Process

 How does one go about processing a lot line adjustment?

 The Engineering Division initiates the processing of a lot line adjustment.
 The Lot Line Adjustment Submittal Application and Checklist will answer your questions.
-If you need additional information or have other questions, please contact an Engineering Technician for assistance.
+If you need additional information or have other questions, please contact an Engineering Staff Member for assistance.

 What is the typical review timeframe for plan check?